Skip to content

 Impact of cascading:

 • The cascaded Dataway will not send heartbeat requests to the center.
-Because the next-level Dataway does not process this request (so it results in a 404).
+Because the next-level Dataway does not handle this request (so it returns 404).

-• For requests received by the cascaded Dataway, when they are forwarded to the next Dataway, no API signature will be applied.
+• For requests received by the cascaded Dataway, when sending them to the next Dataway, the API will not be signed.

 Dataway Installation

-In addition to regular Dataway settings, several additional configurations need to set (located at /usr/local/cloudcare/dataflux/dataway/dataway.yaml):
+In addition to the regular settings of Dataway, several additional configurations need to be set (located in /usr/local/cloudcare/dataflux/dataway/dataway.yaml):

-# Set the address where Dataway uploads data; usually Kodo, but it could also be another Dataway
+# Set the address where Dataway will upload data, usually Kodo, but can also be another Dataway.

 remote_host: https://kodo.guance.com

-# If the upload address is Dataway, this should be set to true, indicating Dataway cascading
+# If the upload address is Dataway, set this to true, indicating Dataway cascading.

 cascaded: false